 The Kmart store in Bridgehampton — the last full-size Kmart in the United States — will close in October after 25 years in operation.

-Kimco spokeswoman Jennifer Maisch confirmed that the store will close but declined to provide any other details.
+Kimco spokeswoman Jennifer Maisch confirmed that the store will close but declined to provide more details.
 She directed inquiries to Kmart.

 Kmart and sister chain Sears are owned by Transform Holdco LLC, which does business as Transformco.
-The Hoffman Estates, Illinois-based company could not be immediately reached for comment Sunday.
+The Hoffman Estates, Illinois-based company did not respond to requests for comment.

 Transformco also has a few Kmart locations in the U.S. territories of Guam and the U.S. Virgin Islands.